westfort29/abstract-fetcher/readme.md

 - rxjs

 ## Why
 You may find yourself copy/pasting your code while you implementing just another data fetch angular service.
 This typescript abstract class will make the job done for you.
-It will check if you alreay have the data.
-If you have you get it.
-If you don't have it it will fetch it and save it.
+It would do for you
+    - fetch data if it is undefined
+    - joins request.
+If 2 or more get$ was called with simmilar id at the time, only first would trigger network request, others would get data from the first request
+    - you could force updating of your storage
+    - it's flexible.
+It's up to you to chose what abstraction to use to fetch data or where to store it.

+## For who
+    - if you widely use rxjs in your project
+    - tired of copy/pasting your data-fetcher services

 ## How to use
 1. extend